bsamtleben/color-ctf/README.md

 You would like to solve capture-the-flag challenges and don't know where to start?
 If that's the case, Color CTF might be something for you!

 We've assembled a collection of vulnerable Linux machines that you can try to get into.
-The task is always the same: Find the two tokens hidden inside each machine.
-To find them, you will have to get into the machine and gain root privileges.
-In other words: *It's just a typical CTF, isn't it?*
+The task is always the same: Find the two tokens hidden inside the machine.
+To retrieve them, you will have to identify and exploit vulnerabilities until you gained root access.

-Well, not completely!
+In other words: *It's just a typical CTF, isn't it?* Well, not completely!
 Here are some points that might convince you:

 **Simple to use:** Manage everything in just a few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up a target machine... that's it!
 You can put on your hoodie and start scanning for vulnerabilities!